ccoenraets/backbone-cellar/readme.md

 ## Services: ##

-The application is available with a PHP or Java services.
+The application is available with a PHP or Java services:

 - The PHP services are available in the api directory of this repository.
 The RESTful services are implemented in PHP using the [Slim framework](http://www.slimframework.com/) (also included in the api directory).
 - The Java back-end is available in [this repository](https://github.com/ccoenraets/backbone-jax-cellar).
 The RESTful services are implemented in Java using JAX-RS.